flancia-coop/doc.anagora.org/fotl.md

         - does [[Mastodon]] provide examples?
             - individual instances go down, but the network remains
             - [[indieweb]] should be as resilient
+            - can indieweb endpoints be redirected from multi-user-hosts to single-user if you go that way? do multi-user-hosts exist?
+        -

 # Older
 - See https://doc.anagora.org/fellowship-of-the-link.